bouncingsoles/aws-rotate-iam-key/README.md

 aws-rotate-iam-key
 =========
 This module will rotate the API key on the {{iam_username}} variable set for the Windows or Linux host.
-It uses the awscli commands to create a new key, it will then updates the key on the server.
+It uses the awscli commands to create a new key, it will then update the key on the server.
 A requirement is the iam_username only has 1 active key, or the 2nd key is set to INACTIVE.
-It will create a new key, if only 1 exists, or delete the disabled key on the account supplied in iam_username.
-Windows files updated are C:\Users\\{{aws_cli_user}}\.aws.
-Linux files updated by the role are in /home/{{aws_cli_user}}/.aws
+It will create a new key, if only 1 exists, or delete the disabled key on the account supplied in {{iam_username}}.
+Windows files updated are in C:\Users\\{{aws_cli_user}}\.aws.
+Linux files updated are in /home/{{aws_cli_user}}/.aws

-It will not delete an active key.
+It will not delete an active key on the AWS account.
+That will cause the playbook to fail.

 Requirements
 ------------